Rune580/RiskOfOptions/README.md

 - CheckBoxes
 - Sliders and Stepped Sliders
 - KeyBinds
+- String Input Fields

-Feature requests welcome on my [repository](https://github.com/Rune580/RiskOfOptions).
+Feature requests are welcome at my [repository](https://github.com/Rune580/RiskOfOptions).

 ## Getting Started
 First you need to grab the latest release from the [Thunderstore](https://thunderstore.io/package/Rune580/Risk_Of_Options/).